 This article was first published on 22 December 2010 on Webstock.

 The Wikileaks Cablegate scandal is the most exciting and interesting hacker scandal ever.
 I rather commonly write about such things, and I’m surrounded by online acquaintances who take a burning interest in every little jot and tittle of this ongoing saga.
-So it’s going to take me a while to explain why this highly newsworthy event fills me with such a chilly, deadening sense of Edgar Allen Poe melancholia.
+So it’s going to take me a while to explain why this highly newsworthy event fills me with such a chilly, deadening sense of Edgar Allan Poe melancholia.

 But it sure does.